 Learning to count our days to make our days count has everything to do with the brevity of life.
 Our souls live forever while our bodies have an expiration date.
-As our first hours on earth turn into days, days into weeks, weeks into months and months into years, we must remember that our lifetime on earth is finite.
-We use it to the best of our abilities when we are generous with our time and resources.
+As our first hours on earth turn into days, days into weeks, weeks into months and months into years, we must remember that our lifetime on earth is finite; and we use it to the best of our abilities when we are generous with our time and resources.

 We do not have to be rich to be generous.
 Everybody has something to give.
 The blessings of the giver always outweigh the blessings of the receiver.
-It may be counter-intuitive to live that way, but then, everything God says is counter-intuitive.
-Take His famous love commandment for instance (Mark 12:30-31):
+It may be counter-intuitive to think so, but then, everything God says is counter-intuitive.
+Take His famous love command for instance (Mark 12:30-31):